stefanDeveloper/dodger/README.md

 ## Overview

-This repository provides a Docker stack to easily set up your server.
-This includes Traefik, Portainer, Nextcloud, Homer, Openvpn, Gitlab, Wordpress, Resilio, and Seafile.
+This repository provides a complete Docker stack to easily set up your server with Traefik, Portainer, Nextcloud, Homer, Openvpn, Gitlab, Wordpress, Resilio, Seafile, OpenLDAP, Jenkins, Matrix, and OpenVPN.

-## Table Of Contents
+## Supported Applications

 * [Traefik](./traefik/README.md) as a reverse proxy to route your request (mandatory)
 * [Wordpress](./blog/README.md) just a simple Wordpress blog page